Codereiver/scimcp/README.md

 # SCIMCP - MCP Server for Cato Networks SCIM API

+> ⚠️ **DISCLAIMER**: This is an unofficial, community-developed tool and is NOT an official Cato Networks release.
+It is not affiliated with, endorsed by, or supported by Cato Networks.
+Use at your own risk.

 A Model Context Protocol (MCP) server that provides SCIM (System for Cross-domain Identity Management) tools for managing users and groups in Cato Networks.
 This allows LLMs to interact with Cato Networks' identity management system through a standardized protocol.

 ## Features